awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

 The next step is to establish a baseline for normal Amazon RDS performance in your environment, by measuring performance at various times and under different load conditions\.
 As you monitor Amazon RDS, you should consider storing historical monitoring data\.
 This stored data will give you a baseline to compare against with current performance data, identify normal performance patterns and performance anomalies, and devise methods to address issues\.

 For example, with Amazon RDS, you can monitor network throughput, I/O for read, write, and/or metadata operations, client connections, and burst credit balances for your DB instances\.
-When performance falls outside your established baseline, you might need to change the instance class of your DB instance or the number of DB instances and Read Replicas that are available for clients in order to optimize your database availability for your workload\.
+When performance falls outside your established baseline, you might need to change the instance class of your DB instance or the number of DB instances and read replicas that are available for clients in order to optimize your database availability for your workload\.

 In general, acceptable values for performance metrics depend on what your baseline looks like and what your application is doing\.
 Investigate consistent or trending variances from your baseline\.
 Advice about specific types of metrics follows:
 +  **High CPU or RAM consumption** – High values for CPU or RAM consumption might be appropriate, provided that they are in keeping with your goals for your application \(like throughput or concurrency\) and are expected\.